A Kensington Kitchen Finds Its Rhythm

 The elevator broke down, which caused some minor hiccups.
 The stove, which was set to be delivered, had to be delayed and was then lost.
 Despite the holdup, Racquel’s renovation was completed within the three-week time period the general contractor had quoted from the beginning.
 “He worked around the issues without batting an eyelash,” she said.
 He even joined her on a trip to IKEA, waited for the cabinets, and brought them to her home the next morning.
 “He told me every day what was going to happen that day, and that’s exactly what happened,” she continued.

 As a first-time renovator, Racquel shared this advice: “Resist the urge to rip things out before you have a chance to live with it.
 If I hadn’t, I don’t think I would’ve made the best decisions,” she said.
 Her patience certainly paid off.
 “Sometimes I walk into the kitchen with the sun coming in and it feels like a postcard.
 It looks like a magazine,” she said.

 Bonus: The cabinets were still a little difficult for Racquel to reach, so the contractor also left a space for her ladder between the fridge and the wall, so she’d have easy access to it when she needed to reach higher shelves.

 Style finds: Metro Gris 12 in. x 24 in. porcelain floor tiles and Greecian white herringbone backsplash: Home Depot.
 Ringhult cabinets and Norssjön sink: IKEA.
 Nouveau III Collection cabinet knobs and pulls, and Progress overhead lighting: Amazon.
-Summit 28” refrigerator, Bosch 18” dishwasher, Frigidaire 30” microwave, and Frigidaire 30” gas range: AJMadison.
+Summit 28” refrigerator, Bosch 18” dishwasher, Frigidaire 30” microwave, and Frigidaire 30” gas range: Appliances Connection.

 Kasey bought his Murray Hill studio through an estate sale and completely overhauled the kitchen.